 - The Marriott Rewards® Premier Plus Credit Card has a $95 annual fee

-- The Hilton Honors Ascend Card has a $95 annual fee
+- The Hilton Honors Ascend Card from American Express has a $95 annual fee

 Hyatt Credit Card points earning opportunities

 The Hyatt Credit Card offers the following spend bonuses: